Industrial Era — Set 4

 Correct Answer: D. Joseph Glidden

-Joseph Glidden patented the most successful design of barbed wire in 1874.
-This allowed for the cheap and effective fencing of large areas of land where wood was scarce.
-It effectively ended the era of the 'open range' for livestock.
+• **Joseph Glidden** = He patented the most successful design of barbed wire in 1874. • The barbed wire, patented in **1874**, — allowed for cheap and effective fencing of large areas of land, effectively ending the era of the 'open range' for livestock. • 💡 Wrong-option analysis: Isaac Singer: made improvements to the sewing machine; Samuel Colt: developed the revolving firearm; John Deere: invented the steel plow.

 The 'Morse Code' for telegraphy was co-developed by Samuel Morse and whom?